tcarland/kdc-ansible/README.md

 - **kprop decrypt integrity check failed**:
   On re-deployments, there can be issues setting the host keytab in `/etc/krb5.keytab`.
 If attempting to re-deploy with a fresh database, pre-existing keytab files can cause kprop to fail.
 Remove any pre-existing host keytab files prior to a fresh install.

-- TODO: Add some uninstall notes
+- Ubuntu Kerberos path.
+  This playbook standarizes on using the same *var* path for kerberos for all linux platforms.
+For RHEL-based installs, the default db path is */var/kerberos/krb5kdc*.
+We use the same path for Debian/Ubuntu distros, though the kerberos packages use */var/lib/kerberos* by default, which means we must configure *.service* files and notably `kpropd` on the slave to use this custom path.

 <br>